Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/nodes/frame.rst

    :Mode:      All Modes
    :Hotkey:    :kbd:`Ctrl-P`

-Once a Frame is placed, nodes can be added to it by:

-- dropping them onto the frame, or
-- selecting the frame after selecting the node(s) and using :kbd:`Ctrl-P`.
+Once a frame node is placed, nodes can be added by dropping them onto the frame or by selecting the node(s) then the frame and using :kbd:`Ctrl-P`.

-  This can be thought of as Parenting the selection to the Frame.
+This can be thought of as Parenting the selection to the frame.

 Remove from Frame